-Our team includes researchers with backgrounds in neurophysiology, animal behavior and engineering.
+Our team includes researchers with backgrounds in neurophysiology, animal behavior, physics and engineering.
 We are part of the Center for Interdisciplinary Research in Biology at the Collège de France, located in the historical center of Paris.

 Formation and Consolidation of Episodic-Like Memory Traces

 The 'two-stage' theory of memory posits that memory consolidation involves a dialogue during sleep between the hippocampus, where memory traces are initially formed, and the neocortex, where they are stored for long term retention.
 A prominent target is the medial prefrontal cortex, which over days becomes progressively involved in memory recall, concomitantly with a gradual hippocampal disengagement.
 During sleep, task-related neural activity patterns are replayed in both structures, orchestrated by various brain oscillations related to memory consolidation, that are often observed in temporal proximity.